akhi1312/Log-Aggregation-ELK-Spring-Boot/README.md

 Quick search for application log is required.

 ## Architecture
 Log messages are captured e.g. by custom logging appenders and sent to a Kafka Queue.
-A ZMQ queue is very lightweight, very fast and supported out-of-the box by an ELK stack.
  The ELK stack consists of three components:
 * Logstash for receiving log messages, e.g.extracting appropriate log data.
 * ElasticSearch for indexing the log data.
 * Kibana for providing a Web based user interface with capabilities like fulltext search, filtering and dashboards.